 For more videos demonstrating past senior projects, please visit the CS 426 video page.

-This summer, we had four students intern with NASA and work on various research projects.
+In 2013, we had four students intern with NASA and work on various research projects.
 Learn more about their experiences by downloading their research reports.